 A loan is considered in default if a borrower fails to make monthly loan payments or pays less than the required amount for a certain period (as specified in the terms and conditions).

 The time before a loan goes into default varies from one lender to another.
 Generally, borrowers in the Philippines have a maximum grace period of 90 days or three months to settle their outstanding balance before their loans become in default.
 That's the case for Pag-IBIG multi-purpose loans and housing loans.

-For each month that your loan is unpaid, you'll have to pay a late payment fee of 7% to 10% of the unpaid balance or PHP 200 to PHP 600, whichever is higher.
+For each month that your loan is unpaid, you'll have to pay a late payment fee of 1% to 36% of the unpaid balance or ₱300 to ₱800+, whichever is higher.

 Vehicle repossession and property foreclosure are some of the worst things that can happen to any borrower.
 These are the risks of defaulting on secured loans such as auto loans and housing loans.